pelloaspuru/pelloaspuru.github.io/index.md

 <dt class="indented">
   <strong>
     <p class="indented" style="margin: 0;">
-      “The road to energy dominance is not paved with coal”
+      The road to energy dominance is not paved with coal
     </p>
   </strong>
 </dt>